Shiny White Suburban

 The song is on repeat, but she lets it play.

 Sadly, the white woman can’t smoke weed anymore because it causes panic attacks.
 But she used to!
-The thought of puffing on a fat joint causes the pink planet between her legs to spin, slow revolutions that radiate big heat.
+The thought of puffing on a joint causes the planet between her legs to spin, slow revolutions that radiate big heat.
 A memory swirls to the surface like smoke - the first time she kissed a woman, their mouths whiskey-warm, hair skunked by the blunt they’d just shared.
 Dre was playing in the background, she remembers.
 The other woman had been watching her crip walk before she pulled her close, by the belt.

 The white woman slows to turn into the new school, shifts into park, and texts her daughter that she’s arrived.
 She sits in a line of trucks and SUVs, half of them displaying red MAGA stickers on rear windows and back bumpers.
-A black Ford with oversized tires has a mounted flag of Donald Trump holding a rocket launcher, his bare arms Rambo-ripped even though everyone knows he’s got flapjacks.
+A black Ford with oversized tires has mounted a flag of Donald Trump holding a rocket launcher, his bare arms Rambo-ripped even though everyone knows he’s got flapjacks.
 Confusing.
-The white woman moves her mind away from absurdity, chooses optimism.
-Just last week, when picking up her daughter after her first day, she could see the relief on her daughter’s face when she climbed into the passenger seat.
+The white woman moves her mind away from this absurdity, chooses optimism.
+Just last week, when picking up her daughter after her first day, she could see the relief on her face when she climbed into the passenger seat.
 “It’s weird,” her daughter said, watching students streaming out the double doors of the Catholic school.
-“I’m not even scared.”
+“I’m not even a little bit scared.”

 She switches to the next song on the playlist, Tha Shiznit, and lowers the volume since hard-hitting bass seems inappropriate for the parking lot of a Catholic school.
 Then she reconsiders.
 Turns it back up.
 Just a little.

-There is a moment of yummy nothingness before a thought worms its way to the surface, and she sits up, vexed.
 Ugh, it’s so annoying when other white people say ‘de nada’ when someone thanks them, as if they’re très cool.

 She turns up Tha Shiznit, just enough to rattle the sunroof.
 Her daughter will be out any second.